Skip to content

 Endpoint Method Purpose

-/internal/sync/wal GET Stream WAL entries (from_seq, max_entries query params)
+/internal/sync/wal GET WAL entries for catch-up (from_seq, max_entries)

 Raft endpoints